izissise/network-manager-connection-action/README.md

 ## Config

+You need the UUID of networks you want to watch

+You can find connections's UUID using `nmcli c`

 Create a config file, example `$HOME/.config/network_manager_connection_actionrc`

 Config contains network manager uuid that correspond to an existing connection.

-You can find connections's UUID using `nmcli c`

 For each connection's config you can choose a command and a context, see examples